-Note: Screen Recording Service (SRS) communicates with Genesys Multicloud CX services to control the screen recording activities at the user's workstation and upload the recordings.
-SRS versions prior to 8.5.370.78 do not support use of a web proxy.
+Note: Screen Recording Service (SRS) versions prior to 8.5.370.78 do not support use of a web proxy.

 Enabling access via proxy

 If your users use on-site proxy systems or cloud-based proxy providers, access to Genesys Multicloud CX services depends on the availability and configuration of the proxy systems.